When Europeans came to

 In any case, as European fishermen and, more significantly, over-winterers, began to encroach upon the salmon-rivers and fur-trapping regions of the northeast coast of the island, contact became more frequent and, more often than not, was characterized by friction and violence.
 For example, Jean Conan's 1787 adventure took him briefly to Fogo, where the residents made clear their unremitting hostility to the Beothuk.
 See also Allan Dwyer's dissertation, Atlantic Borderland: Natives, Fishers, Planters and Merchants in Notre Dame Bay, 1713-1802 (PhD thesis, Memorial University of Newfoundland, 2012).
 But one of the best documented examples of the violence of Newfoundland residents towards the Beothuk was the experience of Demasduit.
-For essays on Demasduit, and the furriers led by John Peyton Sr. who captured her and slew her husband, Nonosbawsut in 1819, see DCB V: 243-244 and DCB VI: 580-581.
+For essays on Demasduit, and the furriers under the leadership of John Peyton Sr. who captured her and slew her husband, Nonosbawsut in 1819, see DCB V: 243-244 and DCB VI: 580-581.

 This violence caused considerable concern among British

 authorities.
 They desired peaceful relations with the Beothuk, if only

-out of a conviction that the fishery thrived best under
+out of a conviction that the fishery thrived best under conditions of peace and

-Expeditions led by John Cartwright in 1768 and David Buchan in 1811/12
+Expeditions led by John Cartwright in 1768 and David Buchan in 1811/12 (see

-an essay on Buchan) attempted to establish peaceful contact with the Indians, though the expedition
+attempted to establish peaceful contact with the Indians, though the expedition

-into the Exploits Valley in 1819, led by John
+into the Exploits Valley in 1819, led by John Peyton Senior (DCB

 VI: 580-581) and son, both furriers, was sadly more typical of relations by

 then between Europeans and Beothuk.
 There were also missionary efforts to

-Indian and white cultures; these are discussed in Ingeborg Marshall, "Methodists and Beothuk: Research in Methodist
+discussed in Ingeborg Marshall, "Methodists and Beothuk: Research in Methodist

 Archives," Newfoundland Studies II: 1(Spring 1986): 19-28 and Philip E.L.

 Smith, "Beothuks and Methodists," Acadiensis XVI: 1(Autumn 1986):

 118-135.
 Finally, in 1822, William Epps (Eppes) Cormack hoped to make contact

-with the Beothuk when he and his Mi'kmaq companion,
+with the Beothuk when he and his Mi'kmaq companion, Sylvester Joe (see

 VI: 351-352) set out to explore the interior of Newfoundland in

 1822 (in so doing, Cormack became the first European to cross the Island of

 Newfoundland overland).
 Cormack subsequently established the Beothic Institute

 in 1827 in a final attempt to establish contact the Beothuk.
 For more on

 Cormack, see the essay by George Story in the

 IX (1861-1870), pp. 158-162, the brief overview by David Pelley, "In